-- Extraordinary Circumstances due to Nursing Shortage This memorandum extends the period of time for hospice agencies to qualify for an "extraordinary circumstance" exemption when they believe that the nursing shortage has affected their ability to directly hire sufficient numbers of nurses.
-This policy exemption was first outlined in S&C-02-44. - Extension -The effective date of this policy has been extended from September 30, 2010 to September 30 2012.
+- Extraordinary Circumstances due to Nursing Shortage: The period of time has been extended for hospices to qualify for an "extraordinary circumstance" exemption when they believe that the nursing shortage has affected their ability to directly hire sufficient numbers of nurses. - Extension: The effective date of this policy has been extended from September 30, 2012 to September 30, 2014.

-The purpose of this memorandum is to address the impact of the current nursing shortage on access to hospice care.
-Many hospices and their associations have notified us that the shortage of nurses is having a significant impact on access to hospice services and that hospices have had to deny services to eligible patients because they do not have adequate staff to provide nursing services.
+Many hospices and their associations have notified us that the current shortage of nurses is having a significant impact on access to hospice services and that hospices have had to deny services to eligible patients because they do not have adequate staff to provide nursing services.
 Hospices have continued to request that the Centers for Medicare & Medicaid Services (CMS) designate the current nursing shortage as an "extraordinary circumstance," as referenced in the regulations at 42 CFR 418.64, in order to allow hospices affected by the shortage to utilize contracted nursing staff.